 - 1. Overview and Fundamentals: This section will involve an introduction to the astronomer's universe: definitions of basic terms; useful properties of matter and motion; and an overview of the Solar System's properties as a system, rather than a random congregation of worlds.
 In this section we will also briefly recount the history of our species' view of the structure of our Solar System and its place in the larger universe. - 2.
-Sun, Earth, Moon and the Search for Others: Here we will look at the unique relationship between the Earth and its single, big moon.
-We will also learn about ongoing efforts to detect other solar systems which may contain planets with characteristics like ours. - 3.
 The Solar System Today: This section will take the form of a "tour" of the other worlds which orbit the Sun.
-We will make extensive use of the many visual materials which NASA and other agencies and organizations have made available while we investigate the landforms and physical properties of more than 50 bodies that had never been seen in detail before the advent of space technology.
+We will make extensive use of the many visual materials which NASA and other agencies and organizations have made available while we investigate the landforms and physical properties of more than 50 bodies that had never been seen in detail before 1962. - 3.
+The Solar System Yesterday and Tomorrow: The Sun, the planets, and their satellites have existed for roughly 4.5 billion years and will continue as a recognizable system for about that much longer -- but major changes have taken place and will continue to occur.
+In this section, we will look at the history and future of the Solar System with a particular eye toward the life-bearing capacities of the planets.